araspik/nam/README.md

 A build system which uses [SDL][sdl] as a description language.
 It is written in the [D Programming Language][dlang].

+### Why SDL?
+The idea of having a non-Turing-complete description is from trying out [Meson][meson], where a customised DSL is used so that processing becomes very fast.
+Variable defining is still legal, so functionality is not completely lost.

 ### License
 MIT License